syncfusion-content/xamarin-docs/Xamarin/Charts/how-to/Get-the-data-point-collection-based-on-region.md

 ---
 layout: post
 title: Get the data point collection based on region in Syncfusion® SfChart
-description: Get the data point collection based on region in SfChart
+description: This section how to get the data point collection based on a region in Xamarin.Forms SfChart, use the VisibleRange or hit-test support to identify points.
 platform: xamarin
 control: Chart
 documentation: ug